THE PREMIER MARKETPLACE FOR JEWELRY

 In the 1960s, more and more women straightened their hair and wore hoop earrings.
 They became a symbol of female power during the feminist movement, especially among African American and Latina women.
 Hoop earrings became synonymous with female empowerment during the ‘60s and ‘70s and were the accessory of choice to make a statement.

 More working-class Latina and African American women began to wear hoops in the 1980s.
-It continues to be a central accessory within these communities.
-For many of these women, the hoop earring is more than an accessory but embedded into their pride and empowerment as women of color.
-It’s a symbol of their culture, ancestry and strength.
+They continue to be a central accessory within these communities.
+For many of these women, the hoop earring is more than just jewelry — it is a symbol of pride, ancestry, and strength, deeply tied to identity and empowerment.

 Recently, there’s been some debate over whether people wearing hoop earrings as a fashion trend is a form of cultural appropriation.
 Women and men have worn hoop earrings throughout the centuries, and they remain an important part of cultural identity and tradition.